alfie-ns/VidBriefs-API/api-todo.md

 - [X] test login
 - [X] Implement user tokens into authorisation for requests
 - [X] Re-incorpoate TED-talks folder into ted_talks django app
-- [ ] Make necessary bash scripts

 - [ ] Finish off recommendations.py (also work on YouTube and any other source)
-- [ ] Uni lecture note maker django app
+- [ ] Uni lecture note maker django app,
 - [ ] Test recommendations API on IOS APP